 Over the last couple weeks, I have been reflecting upon my professional career and the long road that has led up to this turning point in my life.
 And it has been during this time that I have perhaps stumbled upon an invaluable secret that so many players seem to miss along the way.

-The game’s greatest gift to you is found in the ride; not the destination.
+The game’s most valuable gift to you is found in the ride; not the destination.

 Although it was not a smooth ride, I am grateful for what the game of baseball has graciously given me.
 The game has taken me around the world — literally!
 I have forged lifelong friendships with people from all different cultures, religions and countries throughout the world.